 This simply isn’t practical when just starting a new blog.
 Especially if it isn’t earning you any money yet.

-If your budget can afford to go a little higher though.
+If your budget can afford to go higher though.
 Then you could consider getting SiteGround instead.
 As they have many positive reviews, especially when it comes to their tech support.

 But for me, as a completely new blogger.
 With no idea what I was doing.
-The cheap hosting from Bluehost, let me figure things out at my own pace.
+The cheap hosting from Bluehost, allowed me figure things out at my own pace.
+Without paying for bells, whistles and speed that my blog wasn’t using.

 Which as someone completely new on their first blog was beyond slow.